betterscientificsoftware/bssw.io/Articles/Blog/2021-03-useful-practices-for-SEoMsDSP.md

 ### Soapboxing
 The third element that we think is useful is what we call “soapboxing,” not in the negative sense of grandstanding but in the positive sense of putting key elements of software engineering and development practices where they can gain favorable attention from project management and funders.
-Probably the least important place for this is grant proposals, since these are read at most once every few years,whereas the message needs to be repeated frequently.
+Probably the least important place for this is grant proposals, since these are read at most once every few years, whereas the message needs to be repeated frequently.
 One of the best places to try to insert some discussion of software practices (and, by extension, developer productivity) is in project meetings.
 If your PIs and other project leads need any convincing that software engineering is an important topic, an excellent way to do so is to show them the team engaging in a spirited discussion in a public or